 Tuition rates are subject to change each academic year.
 Please read below for descriptions of recent and upcoming tuition increases.

-Quebec Residents and Students from the rest of Canada: The Quebec Government has not yet announced the rates for the academic year 2019-20.
-Last year the effective increase for Quebec residents was 2.7% and for students from the rest of Canada 3.1%.
-You may wish to use similar rates of increase for 2019-20 for planning purposes.
-Please check back here regularly for any updates.
+Quebec Residents and Students from the rest of Canada: The Quebec Government has announced the rates for the academic year 2019-20.
+This year the effective increase for Quebec residents is 3.6% and for students from the rest of Canada 4.0%.

 Students in this category who are either doctoral candidates (PhD) or in Post-Graduate Medical Education are not subject to the out-of-province supplements, but will be subject to increases at the same rate as Quebec students.

 International Undergraduate Students: (Tuition increases have been established for 2019-20.
 Click here for the link to the list of rates by program: Self-financed Undergraduate Fees for 201920)

 Newly admitted international undergraduate students enrolled in all undergraduate programs will be charged tuition fees at the rates established for 2019-20.
 In subsequent years, returning students in degree programs can expect that there will be a modest, annual increase of approximately 3% as long as there is no break in enrolment of more than 1 term excluding the summer term or a transfer into a new degree program.
 Students deemed to have a break in enrolment will be charged the tuition rate in effect for newly admitted students in their term of readmission.
 See Deferred Admission, Degree Transfers, Break in Enrolment for further information.
 Students in undergraduate certificate/diploma programs, whether newly admitted or returning, will be charged the fees of newly admitted students for that academic year.

 Returning international students in Engineering, Management, Science, Law